 - To provide telehealth services during this interim period, facilities do not need to submit an attestation, nor do they need to change their contracts.

 - Prior to rendering services, please call the number on back of the patient’s Cigna ID card to verify eligibility and authorization requirements.
 At this time there are no procedural changes.

 - A facility does not need to contact us if telehealth services are being provided to a patient with Cigna coverage who already has an authorization in place.
 Current authorizations cover telehealth sessions.
 If a facility has a clinic contract, attestations are not required during this interim period.

 Please note: Providers can also use HCPCS code G2012 for a 5-10 minute phone conversation, and Cigna will waive cost-share for the customer.
 This will allow for quick telephonic consultations, outside the context of evaluation and management (E&M) services, and will offer appropriate reimbursement for this amount of time.
-Cigna will cover code G2012 with no customer cost-share for all services (including non-COVID-19 related services) through April 20, 2021.
+Cigna will cover code G2012 with no customer cost-share for all services (including non-COVID-19 related services) until further notice.